 Groin injuries can be incredibly painful alone, but suffering from more than one injury at the same time can make your recovery even more difficult and long-lasting.

 Because of the location of the groin and the types of accidents which usually cause injuries in this area, it’s quite common for you to suffer from more than one injury as a result of the same accident.

 For example, you may also have suffered from damage to the bones, ligaments and muscles in the thigh, knee and legs.
 Road accidents are a particularly common cause of multiple injuries because of the speeds and forces involved in a collision.

-Our solicitors will take all of your injuries into consideration when processing your claim and calculating your compensation, so you’ll be covered for all the impacts it’s had.
+An expert injury solicitor will take all of your injuries into consideration when processing your claim and calculating your compensation, so you’ll be covered for all the impacts it’s had.